ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 ```

 #### Count newlines, words, or characters in a file
-To count the number of newline characters, words, and characters in a file, use the `wc` command followed by the filename.
+To count the number of newline characters, words, and characters in a file, use the `wc` command (word count) followed by the filename.

 ```bash
 wc <filename>
 ```

 #### View files without editing capability
-To view a file without editing capabilities, use the `less` command followed by the filename.
+To view a file without editing capabilities, use the `less` command (a terminal pager program) followed by the filename.
 This presents a read-only version of the file.

 ```php
 less <filename>